How To Cure Erectile Dysfunction Naturally

 More fat then means even less testosterone and so on.

-You see the vicious circle that has just started?
+You see the vicious circle that just started?

 Being out of shape normally also makes the body produce less nitric oxide.